Chintaharshini/Data-Structures/README.md

-This Repository includes all the learnings include Linked List, Stacks and Trees.
+This Repository includes all the learnings include Linked Lists, Stacks and Trees.